 Glass agrees that the game-show concept is just in its infancy, but there is other growth potential.

-“We’ll see a lot of variation in the game show-style games,” he says.
+“We’ll see a lot of variation in the game show style games,” he says.
 “I think we’ll see more variations in the table games and side bets.
-Localization is going be a huge key piece for that, especially as we expand internationally as well.
-And with our high value, there will be further personalization for that cohort of players.”
+Localization and personalization is going be a huge key piece for that, especially as we expand internationally..”

 Haitin believes that technology will lead the way.